Beware The Self-Centered

 What we will be is still unclear.

-A book of pages yet unturned
+A book of pages still unturned

 Is what we are when we appear.